sdtemple/isweep/README.md

 <img src="isweep-icon.png" align="center" width="600px"/>

+There is a major methodological update for multiple-testing corrections.

+Please read `misc/multiple-testing.md`.
+You should read our citation below for more details.

 New features are actively under construction (Fall 2024).
 - cM, not bp, windowing
 - Integrate multiple testing correction into pipeline